oceank/rag-app/README.md

 ## 🔎 Tutorials and References

-To learn more about visulization for RAG, check out our articles:
+To learn more about visulization for RAG, check out articles mentioned in the renumics-rag repo:

 - [ITNext: Visualize your RAG Data - EDA for Retrieval-Augmented Generation](https://itnext.io/visualize-your-rag-data-eda-for-retrieval-augmented-generation-0701ee98768f): visualization of single questions, answers, and related documents shows large potential for RAG.
 Dimensionality reduction techniques can make the embedding space accessible for users and developers
   ![UMAP dimensionality reduction of the embeddings of document snippets, colored by to their relevance to the question “Who built the Nürburgring?”](assets/img/rag1_ani.gif)